jstarkman/learning_ros/Part_4/mobot_drifty_odom/README.md

 # mobot_drifty_odom

 Publishes a flawed (drifty) odom on topic drifty_odom.
 The robot model is flawed by having one wheel slightly larger radius than the other.
 Consequently, integration of odometry leads to arbitrarily large accumulated error.
 This is useful for evaluating error tolerance when integrating with additional absolution information, e.g. from LIDAR or GPS.

+Ported to ROS2, but needs to be run with `ros1_bridge`.